TheAssemblyArmada/Thyme/README.md

 In order to build, use CMake to generate a solution outside of the src directory.
 For example, when using the CMake GUI and the source is at C:\path\to\thyme set the build path to C:\path\to\thyme\build.

-## Running

-To run the game, you need to first have Generals: Zero Hour installed.
-The easiest way to get the game to run is to place both `launchthyme.exe` and `thyme.dll` in the same directory as `game.dat`.
-You can then launch `launchthyme.exe` from the directory, or use a shortcut to `launchthyme.exe` to launch the game.
-The launcher will also pass any command line parameters on.

-Currently only the original disc based english language version patched to version 1.04 is supported, though adding the `game.dat` from that version to a TFD or Origin install should also allow those to work.

 ### Linux and macOS